dutchcelt/Keep-in-View/README.md

 If not, see http://www.opensource.org/licenses/gpl-3.0.html

 ### New version
-I've created a new version of this script for my Front-end Patterns 2 project witch is currently under development.
+I've created a new version of this script for my Front-end Patterns 2 project which is currently under development.
-This new version only works in IE9 and higher and no longer requires jQuery. https://github.com/dutchcelt/FEP-KeepInView
+This new version doesn't work in IE8 or lower and because of this it no longer requires jQuery to run. https://github.com/dutchcelt/FEP-KeepInView